kpagariya/may24-devops/README.md

 # may24-devops
-This is my first devops repository for May 2024
+This is my first devops repository for May 2024.
+Updating readme